Digital Analog

 Ships · Digital

-A capable generalist — which means a gap in the org chart never becomes a gap in the product.
-She leads product strategy and covers the whole distance from “what are we building” to “it shipped.”
+A gap in the org chart never becomes a gap in the product.
+She leads product strategy and covers the distance from “what are we building” to “it’s done and it works.”

 Where she’s strongest